 Some of these factors are relatively constant from day to day and are quite easily accounted for; some factors are more variable.
 No two days are ever precisely the same, or entirely predictable, and this makes it difficult.
 So, blood sugar isn't easily controlled.

 This also means coordinating medication, food and activity levels, whilst making appropriate allowances for stress, illness or changes in your daily activities.

-People who do not have diabetes have blood glucose levels between 4 and 8 mmol/l for most of the time.
-In general, people with diabetes should try to aim for test results between 4 and 10 mmol/l most of the time.
-Some people – pregnant women, for example – will need to aim for tighter control.
+People who don't have diabetes have blood sugar levels between 4 and eight mmol/l for many of the time. generally, people with diabetes should attempt to aim for test results between 4 and 10 mmol/l most of the time.
+Some people – pregnant women, for instance – will aim for tighter control.

 1 You may already know this, but exercise is really important.